Jun 05,2024

 The “bomb” aspect of a bath bomb is the fizziness.
 But what’s going on in those spheres that make them so fizzy?
 Two of the key ingredients to a bath bomb are citric acid and sodium bicarbonate.
 You might also know sodium bicarbonate by its more common name, baking soda.
 These two ingredients are what cause the impressive and delightful fizz when the bath bomb enters the water.

 When sodium bicarbonate (NaHCO3) comes in contact with water, the sodium (Na) molecules break off from the bicarbonate (HCO3).
 At the same time, the citric acid is dissolving, with a single hydrogen ion (H+) separating from the rest of the molecule.
-When the released hydrogen ion from the citric acid encounters the bicarbonate from the baking soda another reaction happens!
+Another reaction happens when the released hydrogen ion from the citric acid encounters the bicarbonate from the baking soda!
 This time, carbon dioxide (CO2) gas is released as one of the end products.
-The carbon dioxide forms bubbles in the soap and bath water, and rushes to the surface with a delightful fizz.
+The carbon dioxide forms bubbles in the soap and bath water and rushes to the surface with a delightful fizz.

-Just follow the four-step guide below and you'll be on your way to luxurious relaxation.
+Follow the four-step guide below, and you'll be on your way to luxurious relaxation.

-1, Fill your tub with water that's comfortable to the touch.
+1. Fill your tub with comfortable water.
 You should be able to dip your hand into the water and leave it there comfortably for up to 10 seconds.

-3, Drop in the handmade bath bomb of your dreams and enjoy the show.
-Some have hidden sparkle, a blend of colors, gorgeous fragrance and more.
-Watch the magic unfurl.
+3. Drop in the handmade bath bomb of your dreams and enjoy the show.
+Some have hidden sparkle, a blend of colors, gorgeous fragrances, and more.
+Watch the magic unfold.

-4, Get in and enjoy!
-Now's the perfect time to kick back, throw on a mask, put on a podcast and really take some time for yourself.
+4. Get in and enjoy!
+Now's the perfect time to kick back, throw on a mask, put on a podcast, and take some time for yourself.

 Bath Bombs: An Eco-Friendly Indulgence or Environmental Hazard?

 Bath bombs have surged in popularity in recent years, offering a luxurious and pampering experience in the comfort of your own bathtub.
-However, as environmental consciousness rises, many are questioning the ecological impact of these fizzy delights.
+However, as environmental consciousness rises, many question these fizzy delights' ecological impact.
 Let's dive into the pros and cons of bath bomb usage.

-The Good: Natural and Plant-Based Ingredients Many reputable bath bomb brands prioritize the use of natural, plant-derived ingredients like Essential Oils, dried flowers, salts, and clays.
-These components are biodegradable and less likely to pollute water systems compared to harsh synthetic chemicals found in some personal care products.
+The Good: Natural and Plant-Based Ingredients Many reputable bath bomb brands prioritize using natural, plant-derived ingredients like Essential Oils, dried flowers, salts, and clays.
+These components are biodegradable and less likely to pollute water systems than harsh synthetic chemicals in some personal care products.

 The Bad: Synthetic Fragrances, Dyes, and Plastics While natural varieties exist, some bath bombs contain synthetic fragrances, artificial dyes, and plastic components like glitters or toy surprises inside.
 These non-biodegradable elements can accumulate in waterways, harming aquatic life and contributing to plastic pollution.